damienakap/NodeJs_Coub_Downloader/README.md

  - TODO: set video/audio quality (currently set to the highest available)
  - TODO: option to keep the original video and audio files
  - TODO: set audio offset to fix sync on some videos
+ - TDOD: option to clip either end of the original video to fix desync over time (for slow videos)
+ - TODO: option to slow down the original video to fix desync over time (for fast videos)